babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 - Delegator rewards stop

 To unjail a finality provider, you must complete the following steps:
-1. Fix the underlying issue that caused jailing
+1. Fix the underlying issue that caused jailing (e.g., ensure your node is properly synced and voting)
-2. Wait for the jailing period to pass (if it was due to downtime)
+2. Wait for the jailing period to pass (defined by finality module parameters)
-3. Then send the unjail transaction to the
-   Babylon chain using the following command.
+3. Send the unjail transaction to the Babylon chain using the following command:

 ```shell
 fpd unjail-finality-provider <eots-pk> --daemon-address <rpc-address> --home <path>